bitaemi/vue-firebase-real-time/README.md

 db.collection.where('row', 'comparison operator', 'value for the entry to be returned').get // is a select whit where clause

+db.collection.where('row', 'comparison operator', 'value for the entry to be returned').onSnapshot to use the returned snapsot with docChanges()

 db.collection.orderBy.get //select with order clause